aang81a/my-it-support-portfolio/PROJECTS/07-home-lab-documentation/hardware-cases/legacy-storage-troubleshooting-and-backup/02-troubleshooting-steps.md

 The troubleshooting process showed that the Samsung IDE/PATA drive was detected by BIOS, but was not bootable.

-The Western Digital SATA drive was bootable and contained accessible data.
+The Western Digital SATA HDD was detected in Computer 2, contained accessible files, and backup to the external Seagate USB drive was started.

-The safest next step was to back up visible data first and postpone destructive actions on the Samsung drive until its contents can be checked.
+The safest next step was to back up visible data first and postpone destructive actions on the Samsung drive until its contents can be checked with an IDE/PATA-to-USB adapter.

 ## Skills Demonstrated